-This variation of Anzac biscuits is a healthier alternative to traditional Anzacs and results in a dark, slightly chewy variety of the biscuit.
+This recipe is a healthier alternative to traditional Anzacs and results in a dark, slightly chewy version.
+If you can’t get your hands on some of the ingredients, use the substitutes listed under 'Ingredients'.
+You’ll still be getting the low-GI goodness of rolled oats.

 - VG Vegetarian